microsoft/UFO/README.md

 ## 💥 Highlights

-- [x] **First Windows Agent** - UFO represents the first agent framework that can translate user request in natural language into grounded operation on Windows OS.
+- [x] **First Windows Agent** - UFO is the pioneering agent framework capable of translating user requests in natural language into actionable operations on Windows OS.
-- [x] **Interactive Mode** - UFO allows for multiple sub-requests from users in the same session for completing complex task.
+- [x] **Interactive Mode** - UFO facilitates multiple sub-requests from users within the same session, enabling the completion of complex tasks seamlessly.
-- [x] **Action Safeguard** - UFO supports safeguard to prompt for user confirmation when the action is sensitive.
+- [x] **Action Safeguard** - UFO incorporates safeguards to prompt user confirmation for sensitive actions, enhancing security and preventing inadvertent operations.
-- [x] **Easy Extension** - UFO is easy to extend to accomplish more complex tasks with different operations.
+- [x] **Easy Extension** - UFO offers effortless extensibility, allowing for the integration of additional functionalities and control types to tackle diverse and intricate tasks with ease.